How to get from Singapore to JB

 - 170X that travels between Kranji MRT station and JB Sentral

-SMRT bus 950’s cross-border service from Woodlands Temporary Bus Interchange and JB Sentral Terminal will also be making a comeback, and Transtar Travel will reinstate TS1, TS3, TS6 and TS8 services.
+Other buses you can catch include SMRT bus 950 cross-border service from Woodlands Temporary Bus Interchange to JB Sentral Terminal, as well as Transtar Travel TS1, TS6, and TS8 services.

 Image credit: Simply Enjoy JB

 You can also get a cab from the Queen Street taxi terminal, or hire a car from taxi companies such as Strides with licensed cross-border taxi drivers to bring you across.
 As usual, your passports will be checked and digitally stamped, and toll fees are charged to your CashCard.

 Book an SUV that can comfortably fit the whole fam.

 SGMYTAXI also offers various services, from 1-way transport to JB to full-day city tour.
 To get to popular places like JB Sentral, Komtar JBCC, KSL or City Square, you can hire a Toyota Innova that sits 6 people – the one-way fee is S$15/pax.
 For 7 passengers, the Toyota Alphard 1-way fee is S$20/pax.

 The Private Transfer option on Klook lets you book a 1-way car ride from Singapore to a set location in JB.
 At S$188.25 per trip, you’ll get to squeeze up to 6 people and 4 pieces of luggage into an SUV.
 However, there’s a midnight surcharge of S$80 if your trip is between 11pm-7am and a baby car seat is an extra S$15.
 So, we’d say bring your own gear for your bub and plan to depart during the day.